fe1ixxu/ALMA/README.md

 |    ALMA-13B   |        [haoranxu/ALMA-13B](https://huggingface.co/haoranxu/ALMA-13B)        |     -     |
 | ALMA-13B-LoRA |        [haoranxu/ALMA-13B-Pretrain](https://huggingface.co/haoranxu/ALMA-13B-Pretrain)        |     [haoranxu/ALMA-13B-Pretrain-LoRA](https://huggingface.co/haoranxu/ALMA-13B-Pretrain-LoRA)     |

-Note that Base Model Link for `*-LoRA` models are LLaMA-2 fine-tuned by monolingual data (20B for the 7B model and 12B for the 13B model)
+**Note that `ALMA-7B-Pretrain` and `ALMA-13B-Pretrain` are NOT translation models.
+They only experience stage 1 monolingual fine-tuning (20B tokens for the 7B model and 12B tokens for the 13B model), and should be utilized in conjunction with their LoRA models.**

 A quick start to use our best system (ALMA-13B-LoRA) for translation.
 An example of translating "我爱机器翻译。" into English:
 ```